Explore the best of ice climbing in Cody, Wyoming

 Our custom ice climbing trips to Cody are available from early November to early April.
 If you want to climb in a particular area, these are typically the best times to climb in the following ice climbing venues near Cody:

-- North Fork Valley – January through March
+- North Fork Valley – December through early April

 - Carter Mountain – November through early December

-Transportation: Cody has an airport serviced by both Delta and United Airlines.
+Transportation: Cody has an airport serviced by United Airlines.
 You can also fly into neighboring Billings, Montana (where flights are often cheaper) and rent a car to drive to Cody.

 Accommodations: We recommend staying at either a hotel or bread and breakfast in Cody rather than winter camping on your trip.
 Temperatures are quite frigid at night and it’s really nice to warm up and dry all of your gear after a long day of ice climbing.

-Daily schedule: We typically will meet at 7am, drive to the climbing location, and finish climbing by 4pm, arriving back in Cody between 5-6pm.
+Daily schedule: Depending on the objective and conditions, we typically meet between 6-7am, drive to the climbing location, and finish climbing by 4-5pm, arriving back in Cody between 5-7pm.

-Equipment: Many climbers choose to bring all of their own gear, but we can provide all technical ice climbing equipment including Camp-Cassin ice tools, crampons, helmets, harnesses, ice screws, etc. We do highly recommend bringing your own mountaineering boots if you own them because the approaches in Cody require extensive hiking off-trail and it’s preferable to hike in boots that are broken in to your feet.
+Equipment: Many climbers choose to bring all of their own gear, but we can provide all technical ice climbing equipment including CAMP ice tools and crampons, helmets, harnesses, ice screws, etc. We do highly recommend bringing your own mountaineering boots if you own them because the approaches in Cody require extensive hiking off-trail and it’s preferable to hike in boots that are broken in to your feet.

-Interested in booking a custom ice climbing trip to Cody with us?
-Please send us an email including your name, email address, phone number, climbing experience, in addition to a description of what, where, and when you’d like to climb.
+Interested in a custom ice climbing trip to Cody with us?
+You can either book directly online or send us an email including your name, email address, phone number, climbing experience, in addition to a description of what, where, and when you’d like to climb.